Marie B. Smith Chairman

 Gregory A. Smith, CCUV Chairman, Supervisory Committee

-George Bleekman Member, Supervisory Committee
+George Bleekman Secretary, Supervisory Committee

 George has been a member of the Credit Union since 1967.
 After volunteering on Schools’ Credit Committee in the early 1970s and as an Ambassador in the mid-1990s, George was selected to serve as a Member-At-Large in 1999.
 During the ensuing 11 years, George has served as a Member-At-Large on the following committees: Savings Loans Products and Services, Personnel, Facilities, Marketing and most recently the Supervisory Committee.
 In October 2010, George was elected to be a Member of the Supervisory Committee.
 George holds a Bachelor of Arts degree in Education from the University of Michigan.
 Awarded a National Science Foundation Fellowship to the University of Oregon, he earned a Master of Science degree in Advanced Biology.
 In 1993 he retired as Professor emeritus of Biology from American River College, where he taught for 25 years.